jfortner753/synthergy-engine-output/README.md

 This platform turns reflexivity—the ability to reason about reasoning—into technology.
 It transforms complex research into transparent, evolving insight and lays the groundwork for **self-aware scientific infrastructure**.

-The φ Reflexive Cognition Platform isn’t just a tool—it’s the next instrument of thought for a planetary era of coherence.
+The φ Synthergy Engine isn’t just a tool—it’s the next instrument of thought for a planetary era of coherence.